Who We Are

 Height of Harmony chorus first began as the “Rhythm & Green” chorus, which was formed in 1991 with 10 members, the name coming from the South Canterbury colours of green and black.

 The first musical director was John McMillan and later Wally Reynolds when John shifted to Australia.
 Allan Dellow took over as M.D. in 2001 and was succeeded by Rosie Staite in 2004.
-Present Musical Director Ros Taylor took over in September 2006.
+Ros Taylor joined us in September 2006, leaving in 2023.
+Our present Musical Director is Dean Roberts.

 The chorus changed its name following a change of dress and also precipitated by the Timaru convention in 2002 and the closeness to the Southern Alps.

-The chorus has had a number of quartets, “Drawcard”, “The Four Dads”, “Summer Wine”, “Midas Touch”, ”The Four Quavers” and “Overtones”.
+The chorus has had a number of quartets, “Drawcard”, “The Four Dads”, “Summer Wine”, “Midas Touch”, ”The Four Quavers”, “Overtones” and "Silvertones".

 Height of Harmony has taken part in many singing events, including competing at conventions, Concerts at the Theatre Royal, and a highlight appearance on “Praise Be” television programme, which was filmed at the Sacred Heart Church, Timaru in 2005.